wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.4 =
+Compatibility with woocommerce-sequential-order-numbers-pro & some new features along with some minor fixes.
+Recommended upgrade.

 = 3.3 =
 Compatibility with latest version of WordPress, WPeC & WooCommerce & some new features.
 Recommended upgrade.